How Election Officials, Researchers, and Others Can Best Utilize the 2024 EAVS Data Interactive

 Mental health is a critical issue when it comes to a person’s overall health and impacts people just as much as physical health.

 College students often face unique challenges and questions regarding the voting process.
+Many are young, voting for the first time, and have moved to a new place of residence for school.

 Commissioner Thomas Hicks visited Brussels, Belgium to participate in a discussion with members of the European Parliament about out-of-country voting.
+He reflected on this experience with the following:

 According to the 2020 Election Administration and Voting Survey (EAVS), the total number of registered